cloudconfig/cloco-cli/README.md

 This script is designed for a linux shell.
 It may work on a Windows shell but is not supported.

-The cloco CLI is written in Python 2.6+.
+The cloco CLI is written for Python 2.6+.

 Before you can use this script you will need to have registered on cloco [https://www.cloco.io](https://www.cloco.io) and generated API credentials.
 You will need these credentials when initializing the CLI.